StroppaFR/xodump/with_ptrace/README.md

 # xodump with_ptrace

-This version uses `ptrace` calls such as `PTRACE_GETREGS` and `PTRACE_SETREGS` (and `PTRACE_POKETEXT` on the stack for 32-bit executables).
+This version uses `ptrace` calls such as `PTRACE_GETREGS`, `PTRACE_SETREGS` and `PTRACE_SYSCALL` which are permitted even without read permissions.

-First the parent process reads the program counter register until it detects an address of the mapped executable.
-Then it steps until `__libc_start_main` to find the address of the mapped libc and modifies the registers of the child process so that it calls `__write(1, program_base, large_size)`.
+The idea is to trace the executable and stop it before the first `syscall` instruction, then use that instruction repeatedly to make it execute multiple system calls.
+The system calls can be used to make the child process read its own mapped memory and exchange data with the parent process.

+Contrary to the `LD_PRELOAD` version, this method can be used to dump statically linked executables.
+Only AMD64 and i386 architectures are supported.

 ## How to use

-`xodump.c` must be compiled with gcc and linked dynamically to the same libc used by the target executable you want to dump.
-This is important because it will calculate libc offsets to important functions by inspecting its own loaded libraries.
-Usually, simply compiling with `gcc xodump.c -o xodump` on the same system as the executable to dump should be good enough.

-You can also use `strace ./target 2>&1 | grep libc` to find out which libc is loaded by the target executable.

-If you want to dump a 32-bit executable, `xodump` must be compiled with the `-m32` flag.
+Compile `xodump.c` using `make xodump`.
+If you want to dump a 32-bit executable, `xodump.c` must be compiled with the `-m32` flag.

-Here is an example usage, where `xodump` is used to dump and find out the secret password of the `crackme` executable which has no read permissions.
+Here is an example usage, where `xodump` is used to dump and find out the secret password of the `crackme` executable which has no read permissions and is statically linked.

 ```console
 $ make clean && make all